everythingeverywhere/lab-microservice/workshop/content/workshop-summary.md

 ![spring.io](./exercises/spring-logo.svg)
 ![spring.io](./exercises/microservices.png)

-See Also
+## **For more Spring :**

+- For the instructions to this lab, see [Building a RESTful Web Service](https://spring.io/guides/gs/rest-service/)

+- For the next step, see [Consuming a RESTful Web Service](https://spring.io/guides/gs/consuming-rest/)

+- To learn about other Spring projects!  [the Spring website](spring.io)

+---

-The following guides may also be helpful:
+The following REST guides may also be helpful:

 - [Accessing GemFire Data with REST](https://spring.io/guides/gs/accessing-gemfire-data-rest/)
 - [Accessing MongoDB Data with REST](https://spring.io/guides/gs/accessing-mongodb-data-rest/)